cfarrell02/Web-Dev-2-CA/README.md

   - welcomeUser() function to prompt user for their name and display this in a message
   - hideWelcome() to hide message when clicked
   - changed showHide() function to make text colour green

+# Lab 2

+- Added dashboard.html
+- Added java script code to build a list of beethoven pieces
+- Added java script to make a rate button
+- Changed java to display rating as stars